Florida Oeste

 Florida Oeste is a city of the Vicente López Partido in the northern suburbs of Greater Buenos Aires, Argentina.
 It is principally a middle-class and industrial neighbourhood located between the barrios of Villa Martelli and Munro, also in the same partido (department).

-Location
+Geography

 The city is located between Avenida de los Constituyentes (in the limit with General San Martín Partido) and the Autopista Pascual Palazzo (mostly known as "Panamericana" or "Acceso Norte").
 This highway divides the district into two neighborhoods: Florida Este (from Panamaricana to Maipú Avenue) and Florida Oeste (from Panamericana to Constituyentes Avenue).
 The other boundaries are Antonio Malavar (at north) and Carlos F. Melo (at south) streets.

 Florida Oeste is served by the Belgrano Norte Line, which provide easy access to the city of Buenos Aires as well as north of GBA, such as Boulogne Sur Mer, Grand Bourg and Del Viso.
 Florida Oeste's main commercial areas are centered on General San Martín and Mitre Avenues.